GeoscienceAustralia/galileoQC/docs/source/methods.md

 - Gravimeters - Sander AirGrav
 - Gravity Gradiometers - Falcon AGG (both analog and digital), Bell Geo FTG

-The acquired data referred to in the following Python function calls are stored in a geoWhizz file, `dh`.
+The acquired data referred to in the following Python function calls are stored in a geoWhizz file (*REF*), `dh`.
 The planned survey line positions are stored in a different geoWhizz file, `ph`.

-## geoWhizz Files

-The `AirGravQC` package includes a non-proprietary binary data file format, called `geoWhizz`.
-The `geoWhizz` format uses HDF5 [^HDF5] which is a fast hierarchical format that is well established and supported by good open-source packages in a wide variety of languages.

-There is no intent to widely disburse the `geoWhizz` format or files in this format.
-It is provided only to allow very fast data access of large data files during QC.

-More information on the `geoWhizz` format is TODO!

-A user of `AirGravQC` will typically receive located line data in one of a variety of industry format files, either proprietary or open.
-If proprietary, then it is up to the user to transform the data into an open format. `AirGravQC` supports `XYZ` line format and, very poorly at this time, `ASEG-GDF2` [^GDF2] format.

-It is strongly recommended that the user have their data delivered in `XYZ` format at this time.
-They can then follow the work-flow demonstrated in the tutorial or any of the notebooks to write the data, and associated meta-data, to `geoWhizz` format.

 A typical work-flow to prepare the data for QC would use the following main steps (using the Canobie project data as an example).
 More information is provided in the tutorial and notebooks.
 TODO LINK to these!!

+## Prepare data

 ### Convert `XYZ` to `geoWhizz`